Ironmonger Row Baths

-Ironmonger Row Baths were built as a public wash house and later upgraded to a Turkish Bath.
+Ironmonger Row Baths were built in two phases.
+The first, a public wash house and slipper baths, opened in 1931.
+The second phase, comprising the main swimming pool, the children's pool, and Victorian-style Turkish baths, opened in 1938.
 They are located at Ironmonger Row, in the St Luke's district, near Old Street, Islington, London.

 Description

 The baths include a steam room, a Victorian-style Turkish bath comprising a series of three hot rooms of varying temperature, marble slabs for massage and body scrubbing and an icy plunge pool.
 In addition there are two relaxation areas.
 The swimming pool is 100 feet (slightly over 30 metres) long.
 There is a small sauna next to the pool, as well as a well equipped modern gym located within the building.
 There is also a communal laundry facility (launderette) in the building.

 Extensive renovations to the entire building were carried out between May 2010 and December 2012.
 A fire in December 2021 destroyed one of the restored saunas and caused damage to the basement of the building.

 The facility operates numerous programs, including a branch of the Tom Daley Diving Academy.